TheJumpCloud/support/scripts/authentication_examples/ldap/README.md

 ### Dependency reference.

 * [pyldap](https://github.com/pyldap/pyldap/) - an object-oriented API to access LDAP directory servers from Python.
-Supports both python 2.7+ and python 3.x
+Supports both python 2.7+ and python 3.x - it wraps the OpenLDAP client

 ## Ruby